MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 here).

-We currently use Microsoft Visual Studio 2010 and Intel(R) C++ Compiler Professional 11.1.046, the latter using Microsoft Visual Studio 9.0.
+We currently use Microsoft Visual Studio 2010 and Intel(R) C++ Compiler XE 13.1.2.190, the latter using Microsoft Visual Studio 10.0.
+Older versions haven't been tried in a long time.

 __ http://www.cygwin.com/
 __ http://www.mingw.org/